CallumJSuth/Portfolio/week11_requirements.md

     }
 }
 ```
-These tests ensure that the access reinstatement request behaves as expected for both returning members and non-members, maintaining the integrity and security of our system.

 These tests are to ensure access reinstatement effectively checks requests from team members who are coming back and securely rejects those who are not members, making sure the system remains secure.
 It verifies that the system can effectively manage access control while maintaining a balance between reintegrating users and ensuring strong data security.
 This thorough testing approach strengthens the system's security and prioritises the end users of this program.